-You won’t find this yummy dish in Chinatown.
-There’s only one way to enjoy tasty fried rice that’s grain-free, low-carb and gmo-free, and that’s to do it yourself!
-Cauliflower rice is very easy to prepare in 10 minutes or less.
-It’s super-low in carbs, and economical.
-This nourishing and satisfying breakfast, lunch, or dinner is also a delicious vegetarian meal, as meat is optional.
+There’s only one way to enjoy cauliflower fried rice, and that’s to make it yourself!
+Where can you find a nourishing meal that’s grain-free, low-carb and non-GMO?
+You won’t find this healthy meal in Beijing or even Chinatown.
+Cauliflower rice is easy to prepare in 10 minutes or less.
+It’s nutrient-dense and economical.
+This satisfying breakfast, lunch, or dinner is a delicious vegetarian meal.
+Meat is optional.
 Serves 2.

 - 1/2 cauliflower, riced (see below)